reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 </dependency>

 ```
-We have added dependencies on the core module `shedlock-spring` along with dependencies on `shedlock-provider-jdbc-template` for jdbc template and on h2 database to be used as the shared database.
-In production scenarios we should use a persistent database like mysql, postgres, etc.
+We have added dependencies on the core module `shedlock-spring` along with dependencies on `shedlock-provider-jdbc-template` for jdbc template and on the h2 database to be used as the shared database.
+In production scenarios, we should use a persistent database like MySQL, Postgres, etc.

 Next we update our scheduler configuration to integrate the library with Spring:
 ```java